 Reference Title Nature of Change Application date of standard Impact on Group financial statements Application date for Company AASB 9 (issued December 2009 and amended December 2010 and June 2014) Financial Instruments Amends the requirements for classification and measurement of financial assets.
-The available- for-sale and held-to-maturity categories of financial assets in AASB 139 have been eliminated.
+The available for sale and held-to-maturity categories of financial assets in AASB 139 have been eliminated.
 Under AASB 9, there are three categories of financial assets: - Amortised cost - Fair value through profit or loss - Fair value through other comprehensive income.
 AASB 9 requires that gains or losses on financial liabilities measured at fair value are recognised in profit or loss, except that the effects of changes in the liability's credit risk are recognised in other comprehensive income.
-Annual reporting periods beginning on or after 1 January 2018 Adoption of AASB9isonly mandatory for the year ending 30 June 2018.
-The company has not yet made an assessment of the impact of the se amendments.
+Annual reporting periods beginning on or after 1 January 2018 The company has not yet made an assessment of the impact of these amendments.
 1 July 2018